 So the question is, What’s next for these bears?
-Freeze them, of course!
+Freeze them, of course! – it makes the perfect indoor game for kids when the days are too cold to go outside.
 Add them to your water table and watch them melt as your preschooler learns through play.

 RELATED: New to sensory play?
 This introduction to sensory play will help.